Do you want to learn how to grow your whiskers faster naturally?

 Primer: How Facial Hair Grows in Men

-To understand human hair growth we have to go back in time, back so much that we are still in the womb.
+To understand human facial hair growth we have to go back in time, back so much that we are still in the womb.

 After this point, you will never generate new ones during the courses of your life.